AlexeyNilov/watson_journal_bot/doc/user_story.md

 ## Incoming

+* Integrate with Aemet to get weather alerts
 * Integrate with Perplexity
 * Info nexus (search everywhere from one place and save research)
 * Manage news feeds?? /news + news filter AI to keep me out of noise